Alaa-Eltaib/AI-Diary/README.md

 # Learn-Python-
-Welcome to Learn-Python, a beginner-friendly repository for understanding the basics of Python! 🐍✨
+Welcome to Learn-Python, a beginner-friendly  for understanding the basics of Python! 🐍✨

 # Why Python